Taxonomy Builder Setup¶

 Select Create to add the topic to your taxonomy.

-Editing Existing Level¶
+Edit Existing Topic Level¶

 -